Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Introduction

+Another important component of the proposed method is nonlinear dimension reduction (feature extraction) performed at the offline stage.
+The purpose of this step is to learn a set of feature functions from high-fidelity solution snapshots.
+In the proposed method, the feature functions are also constructed through a Nemytskii-operator–based nonlinear mapping applied to the snapshot data.
+This design enables the model to effectively learn the underlying analytical structure from the solution snapshots.
+The learned feature functions are fixed during the online stage to ensure computational efficiency.

+In summary, the main contribution of this paper is the introduction of a Nemytskii neural operator (NNO) framework for constructing a nonlinear approximation of the solution manifold of parametrized PDEs.
+The proposed approach combines structured nonlinear solution representation with offline nonlinear dimension reduction and efficient online adaptation, enabling expressive approximation while retaining analytical structure and computational efficiency.
+By exploiting the pointwise nature of the Nemytskii operator and operating in a low-dimensional feature space, the method provides a principled alternative to both linear RB methods and generic data-driven nonlinear ROM approaches.

 The remainder of this work is organized as follows.
-Section \ref{sec:background} presents background material, including the parametrized PDE model of interest, standard and non-intrusive RB methods, and PINNs.
-Section~\ref{sec:method} introduces the proposed NN-based nonlinear RB method, outlining its offline and online components in detail.
+Section \ref{sec:background} presents background and preliminary material, including the parametrized PDE model of interest, standard and non-intrusive RB methods, nonlinear ROM and physics-informed neural networks (PINNs).
+Section~\ref{sec:method} introduces the proposed NNO method, outlining its offline and online components in detail.
 Section \ref{sec:examples} presents numerical experiments that demonstrate the effectiveness of the proposed method.
 Finally, Section \ref{sec:conclusion} concludes the paper with a summary and potential directions for future research.